Minimally Invasive Surgery

 Preparing for a minimally invasive surgery (MIS) is essential to ensure a smooth and successful procedure and recovery.
 Here are some steps you can take to prepare:

-• Understand the specific procedure, its benefits, risks, and expected outcomes.
+• Consultation and Evaluation: Meet with your surgeon to discuss your medical history, medications, and any concerns.
+Understand the procedure, its benefits, risks, and outcomes.

 • Medical Tests: